Emergency Mental Health Services

 Behavioral Health Assistance

-Arizona Center for Disability Law - Mental Health Advocates for the legal rights of persons with disabilities to be free from abuse, neglect and discrimination and to gain access to services, maximizing independence and achieving equality.
+Arizona Center for Disability Law - Mental Health: Advocates for the legal rights of persons with disabilities to be free from abuse, neglect and discrimination and to gain access to services, maximizing independence and achieving equality.

-Arizona Behavioral Health Corporation Provides quality, affordable housing and supportive services for persons with behavioral health needs and others with similar housing challenges in Arizona.
+Arizona Behavioral Health Corporation: Provides quality, affordable housing and supportive services for persons with behavioral health needs and others with similar housing challenges in Arizona.

-Arizona Suicide Prevention Coalition A coalition providing awareness, intervention and action around conditions that result in suicidal acts in Arizona.
+Arizona Suicide Prevention Coalition: A coalition providing awareness, intervention and action around conditions that result in suicidal acts in Arizona.

 C.H.E.E.E.R.S.
-(Center 4 Health, Enlightenment, Enrichment, Empowerment Renewal Services) Center for Health and Recovery (CHR) is a non-profit, peer-run recovery program focused on individuals and families affected by behavioral health conditions.
+(Center 4 Health, Enlightenment, Enrichment, Empowerment Renewal Services): Center for Health and Recovery (CHR) is a non-profit, peer-run recovery program focused on individuals and families affected by behavioral health conditions.

-Information and Resources, Marc Community Resources As a free service, Information and resources are provided to anyone in, or connected to, the mental health community.
+Information and Resources, Marc Community Resources: As a free service, Information and resources are provided to anyone in, or connected to, the mental health community.
 Anyone!
 Including those living with a mental illness, their family members, friends and professionals.

-Mental Health Association of Arizona (MHA) provides support, resources, and education to anyone in, or connected to, the mental health community.
+Mental Health Association of Arizona: (MHA) provides support, resources, and education to anyone in, or connected to, the mental health community.

-NAMI Arizona (National Alliance on Mental Illness) NAMI is the National Alliance on Mental Illness, the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.
+NAMI Arizona (National Alliance on Mental Illness): NAMI is the National Alliance on Mental Illness, the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.
 Offer local support groups and education on mental health.

 Community Resources

-211 Arizona Resource database for food, healthcare, transportation, rental assistance and many more areas of need.
+211 Arizona: Resource database for food, healthcare, transportation, rental assistance and many more areas of need.

-Resume Builder Employment services for people experiencing homelessness.
+Resume Builder: Employment services for people experiencing homelessness.

-Arizona at Your Service Search for Arizona agencies, services and more.
+Arizona at Your Service: Search for Arizona agencies, services and more.

-Arizona Department of Economic Security (DES) DES works with families, community organizations, advocates and state and federal partners to realize our collective vision that every child, adult, and family in Arizona will be safe and economically secure.
+Arizona Department of Economic Security: (DES) DES works with families, community organizations, advocates and state and federal partners to realize our collective vision that every child, adult, and family in Arizona will be safe and economically secure.
 AzDES provides resources for: Early Intervention Programs, Aging and Adult Services, Benefits and Medical Eligibility, Community Assistance and Development, Child Care, Child Support Services, Developmental Disability Resources, and Employment and Rehabilitation services.

-Find a food bank Arizona’s largest database of food banks, pantries, soup kitchens, shelters, and other organizations that distribute emergency food.
+Find a food bank: Arizona’s largest database of food banks, pantries, soup kitchens, shelters, and other organizations that distribute emergency food.

-United Food Bank Food bank: 245 S. Nina Drive, Mesa, AZ 85210.
+United Food Bank: Food bank: 245 S. Nina Drive, Mesa, AZ 85210.
 Volunteer Center: 358 E. Javelina Ave., Mesa, AZ 85210

 Medicated Assisted Treatment (MAT) and Opioid Treatment Programs

-24/7 Access Points Arizona now has four 24/7 Access Point locations providing opioid treatment services 24 hours a day, 7 days a week to serve individuals seeking treatment.
+24/7 Access Points: Arizona now has four 24/7 Access Point locations providing opioid treatment services 24 hours a day, 7 days a week to serve individuals seeking treatment.
 Medication assisted treatment is offered in various settings in the community that are commonly described as Opioid Treatment Programs (OTPs) and Office-Based Opioid Treatment (OBOTs).

 AHCCCS Opioid Services Locator.

-Find treatment The Substance Abuse and Mental Health Services Administration (SAMHSA) collects information on thousands of state-licensed providers who specialize in treating substance use disorders, addiction, and mental illness.
+Find treatment: The Substance Abuse and Mental Health Services Administration (SAMHSA) collects information on thousands of state-licensed providers who specialize in treating substance use disorders, addiction, and mental illness.

 Support and Education

-notMYkid has been providing youth, families, schools, and community partners with high impact prevention education and early intervention programs.
+notMYkid: Provides youth, families, schools, and community partners with high impact prevention education and early intervention programs.
 Programs and trainings focus on substance use, vaping, bullying, relationships, trauma, body image, mental health, and internet safety for youth, adults, and the community at-large.

-The Compassionate Friends Supporting Family After a Child Dies.
+The Compassionate Friends: Supporting Family After a Child Dies.
 A self-help organization offering friendship, understanding, and hope to bereaved families that have experienced the death of a child.